 Our management's discussion and analysis of financial condition and results of operations are based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these unaudited condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
 On an ongoing basis, we evaluate our critical accounting policies and estimates.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable in the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions and conditions.

 Our significant accounting policies are more fully described in Note 1 of the accompanying unaudited condensed consolidated financial statements and in Note 1 to our audited consolidated financial statements contained in our Annual Report on Form 10-K for the year ended January 31, 2019.
-Other than the adoption of ASU 2016-02 and related subsequent amendments, Leases, and updates to our Investment policies described in Note 1 of the accompanying unaudited condensed consolidated financial statements or material changes in our critical accounting policies during the three months ended April 30, 2019, as compared to those disclosed in "Management's discussion and analysis of financial condition and results of operations - Critical accounting policies and significant management estimates" in our Annual Report on Form 10-K for the year ended January 31, 2019.
+Other than the adoption of ASU 2016-02 and related subsequent amendments, Leases, and updates to our Investment policies described in Note 1 of the accompanying unaudited condensed consolidated financial statements, there have been no significant or material changes in our critical accounting policies during the six months ended July 31, 2019, as compared to those disclosed in "Management's discussion and analysis of financial condition and results of operations - Critical accounting policies and significant management estimates" in our Annual Report on Form 10-K for the year ended January 31, 2019.
+We do not expect any significant changes to our critical accounting policies as a result of the Merger with WageWorks.